Chips Deck

 My Role

-Having spent most of my life in the Southern California skate scene, I’m fortunate to call some of the sports’ top professional athletes friends.
-One of my friends, Trevor Colden, was turning pro for Skate Mental and was being awarded his first pro model under the label.
+Having spent many years in the Southern California skate scene, I’m fortunate to call some of the sports’ top athletes friends.
+One of my friends, Trevor Colden, was turning pro for Skate Mental and was being awarded his first professional model under the label.

 I pitched an idea for a graphic that combined his name with a brand of chips that he was notorious for consuming.
 In a sort of “you are what you eat” concept.